giga-sec/gigaSec-Tech-Notes/3. Notes/Intro To Research.md

 ---
 Abstract:
-- How to do a research for something you don't know about
+- How to -> Research for something you don't know about
 - CVE Website
 - Exploit out of the box Website

 ---
-Hacking requires a _vast_ knowledge base -- because how are you supposed to break into something if you don't know how it works?
+Hacking requires a _vast_ knowledge base because how are you supposed to break into something if you don't know how it works?

 In the field of information security, there will never come a point where you don't need to look things up.

 The thing is: no one knows everything.
 Everyone (professional, experienced or totally new) will encounter problems which they don't automatically know how to solve.

-This is where research comes in, as, in the real world, you can't ever expect to simply be handed the answers to your questions.
+### This is where research comes in
+In the real world,
+you can't ever expect to simply be handed the answers to your questions.

-Blogs especially can often be very valuable for learning when it comes to information security, as many security researchers keep a blog.

 ### How to do research
 Start with a question; get an initial understanding of the topic; then look into more advanced aspects as needed.
 The expectation will be,  you start from nothing and as you slowly answer a broad question, you get to ask more specific questions and answer those, with the hope of building a complete picture of understanding.

+Blogs are valuable for learning when it comes to information security, as many security researchers keep a blog.

 ### Website for CVE